Who should pay on a first date is a very legit question to ask in the modern dating era.

 What is expected from women?

-In my view, if women who were invited are not expected to pay, they still have to be decent and to show appreciation for the invitation.
+In my view, if women who were invited are not expected to pay, they still have to be decent and show appreciation for the invitation.

 A date is not an opportunity to get a free meal.
 If someone is inviting you and paying for your meal, they should get your full attention and appreciation in return.
 The free meal is just the context that allows this to take place.
 It is just for the form and is not the purpose of the date.

-For that reason, women should be decent and not order anything that they cannot afford themselves otherwise.
+For that reason, women should be decent and not order anything that they cannot afford otherwise.